VisLab/EEG-Clean-Tools/README.md

 * Added channel labels as well as numbers to spectrum visualization
 * Fixed major bug in robustReference so that original signal is rereferenced
 * Revised and expanded the reporting

+Version 0.25 Not yet released
+* Removed saving of temporary file after line noise removal
+* Fixed report of relative reference
+* Added check for constant reference channels -- now does not rereference if any of the reference channels are constant